 To understand why Francis Lee was called the final jigsaw piece you can read an in-depth of his career here:

-Personally, I’m extremely upset that Sergio will be leaving City.
+Personally, I’m extremely upset that Sergio is leaving City.
 As with Pablo Zabaleta, Vincent Kompany and David Silva, it will be a major loss.
 These guys became legends (as I indicated earlier I never use that term lightly!) at City and they thrilled and delighted us.
-As fans, we had a chance to formally say goodbye to Pablo & Vincent but, due to Covid, we haven’t yet been able to say farewell to David and maybe we won’t get a chance with Sergio (certainly not in a packed 54,000 stadium).
+As fans, we had a chance to formally say goodbye to Pablo & Vincent but, due to Covid, we haven’t yet been able to say farewell to David and today (May 23) only a limited attendance will be in the stadium to say goodbye to Sergio (there will be around 10,000 in a 54,000 capacity stadium).

 So many major stars have appeared for, coached and managed the Blues over the last thirteen years or so that their story really deserves to be told in-depth but, as I’m denied that opportunity these days, we’ll have to make do with features appearing on this website.
 Hopefully, these words will do justice to Sergio and, over the coming years, his colleagues.